brianchristensen/dotfiles/README.md

 5. Switch between panes with the same keys used to switch between panes in vim

 ## Zsh and iTerm2
 I use Z shell instead of bash in both iTerm and in VSC Integrated Terminal.
-I manage it with Oh-My-Zsh sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"
+I manage it with Oh-My-Zsh:

+sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"

 I use Powerlevel10k Prompt https://github.com/romkatv/powerlevel10k